Iron Creek Falls

 Ketchum Creek Falls

-Further south, Highway 20 is an amazing drive between the mountains with views of enormous but distant waterfalls across the Skagit River - perhaps too distant for a compelling photograph.
-However, smaller waterfalls like Ketchum Creek Falls that flow into the Skagit are definitely worth a rest stop.
+Further south, Highway 20 is an amazing drive between the mountains with views of enormous but distant waterfalls across the Skagit River—perhaps too distant for a compelling photograph.
+However, smaller waterfalls like Ketchum Creek Falls, which flow into the Skagit, are definitely worth a rest stop.

 North Fork Sauk Falls